FoAR: Force-Aware Reactive Policy for Contact-Rich Robotic Manipulation: Experiments

 To further assess the adaptability of our model FoAR under more challenging and varied conditions, we develop three robustness evaluations for the \textbf{\textit{Wiping}} (General) task: (1) \textit{Rewrite}: write new random figures on the wiped area after robot wiping; (2) \textit{Move}: move the whiteboard to a different position after robot wiping; (3) \textit{Rewrite + Move}: combine the previous two dynamic disturbances, \textit{i.e.}, move the whiteboard to a different position, and write new random figures on the wiped area after robot wiping.
 These evaluations introduce disturbances during task execution to assess how well the methods can adjust to new conditions.

-\textbf{FoAR maintains consistent task performance under unexpected and dynamic environmental disturbances, demonstrating superior robustness and adaptability (\textit{Q4}).} As shown in Tab.~\ref{tab:wipe-reactive}, FoAR achieves scores of 0.800, 0.850, and 0.800 for the \textbf{\textit{Rewrite}}, \textbf{\textit{Move}}, and \textbf{\textit{Rewrite + Move}} robustness evaluations, respectively, while maintaining 100\% action success rates.
-It can adapt to newly written random figures in erased areas, adjust its strategy to changes in whiteboard position, and handle both challenges simultaneously.
-As a strong vision-based baseline, RISE also exhibits decent generalization ability and handles these variations without performance degradation~\cite{rise}, but its overall performance is constrained by the absence of force/torque feedback.
-Built upon RISE, FoAR successfully inherits the strong generalization ability, consistently detecting and responding to dynamic environmental changes while maintaining high performances.
-Its effective integration of force/torque information elevates performance to a higher level compared to RISE.
-Conversely, RISE (force-token) struggles to handle such complex scenarios and experiences a performance drop.
-We hypothesize that the unexpected disturbances force the policy to return to non-contact phases, requiring action sequence re-generations.
-The inherent noise in force/torque data during these phases further exacerbates errors in the re-generated sequences, hindering its effectiveness.
+\textbf{FoAR maintains consistent task performance under unexpected and dynamic environmental disturbances, demonstrating superior robustness and adaptability (\textit{Q4}).} As shown in Tab.~\ref{tab:wipe-reactive}, FoAR successfully maintains consistent performance across all robustness evaluations, adapting to several dynamic environmental disturbances.
+While RISE also demonstrates strong generalization ability~\cite{rise}, its performance is limited by the absence of force/torque feedback.
+Built upon RISE, FoAR inherits this generalization ability while leveraging force/torque integration to achieve superior performance.
+In contrast, RISE (force-token) struggles in these complex scenarios, likely due to disturbances forcing the policy into non-contact phases, requiring action re-generation.
+Noise in force/torque data during these transitions further amplifies errors, hindering its effectiveness.